Enterprise Architecture

 • Performance Architecture - Business and EA Domain metrics

-Each component architecture is interelated and supportive of the others.
+Each component architecture is interrelated and supportive of the others.
 The sum total of all the subcomponent architectures make up the County Enterprise Architecture Standard.
 The relationships among the component architectures is illustrated in the following diagram:

 flow chart of TEBS enterprise architecture

-The County has one Enterprise Architecture that is released as a rollup Architecture Document.
+The County has one Enterprise Architecture that is released as a roll-up Architecture Document.

 The latest release (November 2022) was a rewrite of the Architecture and is located here.
-It is considered an iterim release as the Enterprise Architect program is undergoing a transition.
+It is considered an interim release as the Enterprise Architect program is undergoing a transition.
 A new release is anticipated reflecting the updated program.

 The purpose of the Enterprise Architecture is to communicate: